Radk6/MC-Optimization-Guide/modpack-specific/packs-1.7.10.md

 3. Replace NotEnoughItems, LogisticsPipes, Chisel, Ender IO, Ender Core, ForgeMultipart, CodeChickenCore and CodeChickenLib with their Unofficial (GTNH) versions.
 Some of them are on CurseForge, but some can only be downloaded from GitHub.
 4. Install [ModularUI 2](https://github.com/GTNewHorizons/ModularUI)
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.7.10.md) installed
-6. Set the game to run with GraalVM Java 24
+6. Set the game to run with Java 21

 Known issues: None (yet?)